 The Fairtrade Foundation awards the FAIRTRADE Mark to products that meet international Fairtrade standards.
-These include long-term trading contracts and a price that standards.
+These include long-term trading contracts and a price that covers the cost of sustainable production and living.
+Farmers and workers' organisations receive a premium to invest in social and environmental projects benefiting their communities.